koenkoen1/minorproject/PROCESS.md

 # Day 5
 Made an attempt at creating a map.
 I got a square that makes my site unresponsive.
-I am thinking of converting the geojson to a topojson as many examples use this format.
-If I were to use topojson, I would not have to zip and unzip the geojson.
-Tried the conversion, but there is no difference.
+Tried converting the geojson to topojson, but there is no difference.
 After multiple attempts at creating the map, I came to the conclusion that it would not work.
-Now I will download a .svg from wikipedia and add it to my html and alter it if possible for my own purposes.
+Now I will download a .svg from wikipedia, embed it in my html as <object> and alter it if possible for my own purposes.

+# Day 6
+I changed the way 'leefbaarheid'-scores are formatted in the json from [{name: place1, score1: 5, score2: 6, etc}, etc] to {place1: {score1 : 5, etc}, etc}.
+The former format was obtained when the .xlsx was converted to .json by an online converter, but the latter format is more useful due to being able to select a municipality by their name/code.